MileHacker Logo

 • Respectful Interaction: Be polite and courteous.
 Avoid loud behavior in quiet areas.

-• Photography Ethics: Always get consent before taking pictures people, especially children.
+• Photography Ethics: Always ask for permission before photographing people, especially children.

-• Religious Site Etiquette: Remove hats, speak in a low voice, dress modestly (shoulders and knees covered).
+• Religious Site Etiquette: Remove hats, speak quietly, dress modestly (shoulders and knees covered).

 Economic Participation